xperroni/rostweet/README.md

 This will ask for username and password to be manually entered.
 See the `rostweet/launch/` subdirectory for example launch files.

-One the service is running, you can manually test it using RQT.
+Once the service is running, you can manually test it using RQT.
 Open the GUI and select _Plugin -> Services -> Services Caller_:

 <img src="https://xperroni.github.io/rostweet/rqt_1.jpg">